 - To calculate and set the optimal visible range, click Suggest next to the Visible Range slider.
 You can also manually set the visible range by moving the slider.

 - To change the transparency for the overall layer, move the Transparency slider to the left (less transparent) or the right (more transparent).
 To adjust the transparency applied to any individual category, click the color chip beside the category name.
 To adjust the transparency of unique locations per feature, click Attribute Values, choose an attribute field, optionally choose an attribute to divide by (for normalizing the data), and set a transparency range.
 You can only use this option if you have numeric or date data associated with your locations.
 For example, if your layer contains restaurant sales data, you can choose Type for the restaurants and set the transparency of the individual restaurants by their annual sales.
 If you want to hide the transparency ramp in the legend, uncheck the Show in legend box.

 You can also use a custom attribute expression written in Arcade when setting transparency for features.
 Arcade expressions are supported for all styles except Heat map, Predominant Category, Predominant Category and Size, and the Age styles.
 If the layer has an existing rendering expression, you can select it from the bottom of the drop-down menu.
 Optionally, you can edit the expression directly in Map Viewer Classic by clicking the Edit Expression button and making changes in the editor window.

-In addition, you can create your own expression by selecting New Expression from the drop-down menu and using the editor window to create your expression, including giving it a name.
-If an expression was previously created for the layer for use in labels or pop-ups, you can use it to build your expression by selecting it from the Existing tab in the editor window.
+In addition, you can create a custom expression by selecting New Expression from the drop-down menu and using the editor window to create the expression, including giving it a name.
+If an expression was previously created for the layer for use in labels or pop-ups, you can use it to build the expression by selecting it from the Existing tab in the editor window.

 - Click OK when you are finished customizing your style, or click Cancel to go back to the Change Style pane without saving any of your choices.